-In successfully completing the ECE program, our students will:
+In completing the ECE program, our students will be able to:

-- Be able to communicate effectively with their peers and the public in written, oral, and graphical forms.
+- Communicate effectively with peers and a range of audiences in written, oral, and graphical forms.

 The number of students enrolled and graduated from the ECE program in recent years can be found here.

 Career Outcomes compiled by the Gwen M. Greene Center can be found here.